 Symptoms include a runny nose, sore throat, coughing and sneezing, watery eyes, a headache, and body aches.
 There is no cure, except for resting and drinking plenty of fluids, but the cold should pass within 7-10 days.

-There is normally no need to visit a doctor, but a person with a weakened immune system is more prone to developing pneumonia as a complication.
+There is normally no need to visit a doctor, but a person with a weakened immune system is more prone to

 To avoid catching or spreading a cold, people should wash their hands regularly and make sure they sneeze into a tissue or handkerchief, or into their elbow.
 This is the most hygienic as it stops the spread of germs, which cannot live on clothing or surfaces like they can on skin.

 There are three types of flu virus, influenza A, influenza B, and influenza C. Types A and B are the ones that cause seasonal epidemics.
 One of the key symptoms of flu is feeling feverish or having a temperature of 100 degrees Fahrenheit or above.
 However, not everyone with the flu will have a fever.

 - vomiting, nausea, and possibly diarrhea, especially in children

 - a sore throat and a cough

 A common cold is less likely to cause a high fever.
 With a cold, symptoms such as a runny nose or throat irritation will normally improve within a few days.

 The CDC note that the majority of people who have the flu do not need medical attention.
 Most can remain at home and avoid contact with other people to prevent the disease from spreading.
 However, the following treatments are available: